Oh my, Glacier National Park in Montanta is an unforgettable USA travel experience.

 Starting from the Logan Pass Visitor Center, this is one hike that is easy for most people (and also very popular).

-It’s 3 mile return that is part boardwalk and path and only gains an elevation of just under 500 feet.
+It’s 3 mile return that is part boardwalk and path with an elevation gain of just under 500 feet.

 The walk heads over lush alpine meadows and offers beautiful expansive vistas and mountain views.
 Without realizing it you will cross over the Continental Divide here just before the overlook.